raspberrypilearning/deck-of-cards/en/step_5.md

 print(card.suit)
 ```

-- If you need to change the implementation of the `_suit` attribute within the class, you can do that without breaking the code.
+- If you need to change the implementation of your class, if you have used properties you can do that without breaking any code which uses the class.

 The original `suit` property we wrote simply returned the suit, but let's say you wanted to return it in capitals, you could just change the code inside the property:

 ```python
 @property